-On a trip to Dublin, Ireland, I was one step away from being hit by a city bus (at my own fault, not the driver's).
+- On a trip to Dublin, Ireland, I was one step away from being hit by a city bus (at my own fault, not the driver's).

 Flip Cat provides business development and marketing strategy, social media strategy, public relations, special events logistics, content writing for online & print, and political campaign support.
 (Not sure about social media for business?
 Don’t think you want to bother with it yet?
 Then recall a time when web sites were born and the development process for that.
 Social media will become a tool you will use in your business.
 You should plan for that now.)

-I try to support my community through donations and outreach to the American Red Cross, American Stroke Association, Carry The Load, Mercury One, MS Society, North Texas Food Bank, Captain Hope’s Kids, Wounded Warrior Foundation, and the Dallas Symphony Orchestra.
+I try to support my community through donations and outreach to the American Red Cross, American Stroke Association, Carry The Load, Mercury One, MS Society, North Texas Food Bank, and the Dallas Symphony Orchestra.
 I also provide pro bono work for non-profits each year.